 Conflict and Cooperation Across Racial Groups

-This seminar addresses the questions “When do racial groups conflict?” and “When do they cooperate across race?”
+This seminar addresses the questions “When do racial groups conflict?” and “When do groups cooperate across race?”
 Both conflict and cooperation across racial lines occur as part of the negotiation and contestation of relative positions in the racialized hierarchy.
 First, I describe how not only race, but also socioeconomic class and nativity (immigrant class) affect a group’s position on the racial hierarchy.
 Thus, not all Asians and Latinx are racialized the same.
 Then I explore when and how racial groups conflict.
-I then describe the social psychology of fostering interracial cooperation, by embracing an interdependent purpose and shared identity, while accommodating for subgroup differences in identity, power, history, and structural challenges.
-Finally, I review the most successful examples of interracial coalition and organization across U.S. history.
+I then describe social psychology principles for fostering interracial cooperation and decreasing bias.
+Our ethnocentric tendency to see the world in terms of “us vs. them” is too strong to dismantle, but you can shift (manipulate) it, by getting the “us” and “them” to see themselves as a united “we” with a shared interdependent purpose, that accommodates for subgroup differences in identity, power, history, and lived experience (and equitable “we” society).
+Finally, I review some historical examples of interracial coalition and organizing in U.S. history.

 The ProEquity Instructional Model: A Civics-Based and Perspectives-Consciousness and Civics-Based Approach for Teaching About Racism and Inequity